Nepiki/Guides/(WIP)-Open-Season-(GBA).md

 * If you don't have ducks, the boss can be quick killed on the bottom tracks by upgraded squirrels.
 Duck under him when he is coming from the right side, headed left.
 When he comes back across, from the left side headed right, throw two upgraded squirrels.
 This will instantly drain his health bar, even if it's at full.

-*If you take damage, dying will reset the fight and the attempt.
+* If you take damage, dying will reset the fight and the attempt.
 Leaving the area is not necessary to retry.

+* Obtained the moment the boss' HP reaches 0.

 ***